 Awesome right!!?
 It took us about 3 hours to make the planter and that fairy swing in the background.

 Not bad for a morning’s work.
 Now the succulents have room to grow, and we could add another whimsical planter to our garden.
 Okay, before we get to the tutorial, why not follow us on Facebook, Twitter, Pinterest, or Instagram.
 That way you’ll never miss a post and don’t forget to subscribe!

 What you need to make a tree stump succulent planter

 - Hole saw

-If you don’t have a chisel any sharp, pointy metal thing will work; ax, screwdriver, paint scraper; spade …. 😀 If you’re going to add a fairy swing, you’ll also need a flexible branch to create an arch to hang the swing from.
+If you don’t have a chisel, any sharp, pointy metal thing will work; ax, screwdriver, paint scraper; spade …. 😀 If you’re going to add a fairy swing, you’ll also need a flexible branch to create an arch to hang the swing.
 I cut a branch from our weeping mulberry, but willow branches or vines are also a good choice.